alephium/docs/docs/integration/danube-upgrade.md

 ## Ecosystem Services

 We expect other ecosystem services to work well with the new version.
 The only thing you likely need to pay attention to is the [new address types](#new-address-types).
-Below are some special notes for specific ecosystem services.
+Below are some specific notes for particular ecosystem services.

 ### Mining pools